 Are Facebook’s Global Pages the answer?

-Administration was unwieldy without third-party page management tools, as all of the local markets needed to be administrators of the page in order to send targeted updates to local fans.
-Every now and again they’d forget to target their updates, resulting in outrage from fans.
-And each market would navigate its own course, meaning no economies of scale and little centralized brand consistency.
+More importantly, every now and again, admins would forget to target their updates, resulting in outrage from fans.
+Meanwhile, with a ‘local’ approach, each market would navigate their own course, meaning no economies of scale and little brand consistency.

-In theory, Facebook has provided a sensible solution.
-However, brands expecting all their international Facebook issues to be solved after launch of Global Pages may still have a few axes to grind.
+However, brands expecting all their international Facebook issues to be solved after the launch of Global Pages may still have a few axes to grind.

-Also, this new structure inherits the inefficiencies and lack of brand consistency from the local-pages model.
-It stops you from sending out global content, as all of your important fans from existing global pages will be automatically switched to local market sub-pages, to which you can’t send global updates.
-The only people left on the global page will be fans from markets not big enough to justify a budget to run a page of their own.
+Worse still, Global Pages will not let brands send out pervasive global content, as all fans from existing global pages will automatically switch over to local market sub-pages, to which you can’t send global updates.
+The only people left on the global page will be those fans from markets not big enough to justify a budget to run a local sub-page of their own.

-With only really engaging content now appearing in fans’ newsfeeds, because of the recent changes to Facebook’s EdgeRank algorithm, this is the worst possible scenario.
-Expecting local markets to be able to afford to produce this sort of content on their own is naive.
+And with only the really engaging content now appearing in fans’ Newsfeeds following the recent changes to Facebook’s EdgeRank algorithm, this is the worst possible scenario.
+Expecting local markets to be able to afford to produce this sort of content on their own is naïve.

-Next, they should work on a content calendar with room for both global and local updates, and pool budgets to make sure they can create engaging social content and Facebook apps that are globally relevant and can be easily localized.
+Next, they should work on a content calendar which has room for both global and local updates, and pool budgets to make sure they can create engaging social content and Facebook apps that are globally relevant and can be easily localised.

-If implemented successfully, this solution allows brands to have the best of both worlds — properly localized experiences for fans, but with global brand consistency, along with the economies of scale that come from a centralized content calendar and social content and apps that work across markets.
+A solution like this is not easy to implement, and global brands may find they’ll benefit from the advice of a specialist social media agency with real experience of dealing with these sort of issues on a daily basis for global clients.
+However, if implemented successfully, it does allow brands to have the best of both words – properly localized experiences for fans, but with global brand consistency, along with the economies of scale that come from a centralized content calendar and social content and apps that work across markets.